GUIDE TO AREA ATTRACTIONS

 (609) 989-1191

 Located in Trenton’s historic Cadwalader Park, the Trenton City Museum at Ellarslie Mansion houses a fine collection of art and artifacts related to Trenton’s historical, industrial and cultural past and present.
+Visit their website or call (609) 989-1191 for more information.

 Trenton Free Public Library